 Type: Cruising drone | Skills: Intermediate | Camera: 4K@60fps | FPV: Syncleas | Flight time: up to 35 minutes | Range: 9KM | Features: GPS+GLONASS satellite positioning and Intelligent flight modes | Package: RTF

 To be honest, I like more Hubsan’s transmitter than the DJI’s one.
-By providing lots of telemetry information (flight distance, flight altitude and battery level), it’s onboard status screen allows phone-less flying.
-Also, the external antennas allows to make more easily some range hacks.
+By providing lots of telemetry information (flight distance, flight altitude, and battery level), it’s onboard status screen allows phone-less flying.
+Also, the external antennas allow to make more easily some range hacks.

-I hope I succeeded to give you a bit of an overview for each Mavic Air 2 alternatives.
-I tried to compare most important specs like flight range and battery life.
+I hope I succeeded to give you a bit of an overview for each Mavic Air 2 alternative.
+I tried to compare the most important specs like flight range and battery life.
 Before making the final decision you should consider not just the price and features, but also after-sell services like customer support and warranty handling.
-At this moment, DJI and Xiaomi are the only drone manufactures which offer paid “Premium care” services.
+At this moment, DJI and Xiaomi are the only drone manufacturers that offer paid “Premium care” services.

-In few months we expect the release of the Mavic 3 Pro, which will surpass the Air 2 in every aspect, including price of course.
+In a few months, we expect the release of the Mavic 3 Pro, which will surpass the Air 2 in every aspect, including the price of course.